ManuelLerchner/Minecraft-Bot/README.md

 ) {}
 ```

 The constructor takes a main-node and an error-node.
-The bot starts to exectute the main-node, and switches to the error-node if something goes wrong while executing the main-node.
+The bot starts to execute the main-node, and switches to the error-node if something goes wrong while executing the main-node.

 ### TryNode - Example Usage